F. Anthony Zunino

 George S. Logan

-Director, Environmental Management and Government Relations, Aquarion Water Company; formerly responsible for leadership and support roles in all aspects of water utility engineering, supervision of Aquarion’s land survey, CAD drafting and design functions, and corporate purchasing for the company; executive officer on the boards of Griffin Health Services Corporation, Junior Achievement of Western Connecticut; member of Greater Valley Chamber of Commerce and Central Connecticut Coastal YMCA; former chair of the State of Connecticut African-American Affairs Commission; resides with his wife Lisa in Ansonia, Conn.
+Director, Environmental Management and Government Relations, Aquarion Water Company; formerly responsible for leadership and support roles in all aspects of water utility engineering, supervision of Aquarion’s land survey, CAD drafting and design functions, and corporate purchasing for the company; executive officer on the boards of Griffin Health Services Corporation, Junior Achievement of Western Connecticut; member of Greater Valley Chamber of Commerce and Central Connecticut Coastal YMCA; former chair of the State of Connecticut African-American Affairs Commission; resides with his wife Lisa in Ansonia, Connecticut.

 Barton T. Jones